iterative/dvc.org/content/docs/dvclive/dvclive-with-dvc.md

 ways:

-- The [_outputs_](#outputs) DVCLive produces can be fed as `dvc plots`/`dvc metrics`, making it easier to add metrics logging to DVC
+- The [_outputs_](#outputs) DVCLive produces can be fed as `dvc metrics`/`dvc plots`, making it easier to add metrics logging to DVC
   <abbr>stages</abbr>.
 Those same outputs can be visualized in
   [_DVC Studio_](#dvc-studio)
 - You can monitor model performance in realtime with the